Python Packaging#

 Note

-All code used in this guide lives under examples/python_packaging.
+All code used in this guide is under examples/python_packaging.

 Prerequisite